- Category: Constitution

 6.2 A General Meeting of the Association shall be held every third year, normally as part of the triennial conference.
 Notice of a General Meeting shall be given at least two months in advance by the President of the Association.

-6.5 Any matter before a General Meeting shall be decided by a simple majority of the votes cast thereon, with the President abstaining.
+6.6 The General Meeting shall take decisions by a simple majority of the members who are present, with the President abstaining.
 In case of a tie, the President has the casting vote.

 7.2 The Advisory Board shall consist of the President of the Association plus one representative from each country/set of countries in the region (the “national/multinational chapter”), with the proviso that a country/set of countries must have at least seven dues-paying members involved in teaching or doing research in Canadian Studies in order to quality for representation on the Advisory Board.
 A majority of the representatives of each country/set of countries shall constitute a quorum.